Xananax/gridsome-reactive/7isme.md

 <div class="page"/>

 title: Mind Map

-audiences: personal desktop
+audiences: personal
+status: stable
 upstream:
   name: Kityminder Editor
   url: https://github.com/fex-team/kityminder-editor
 cover:
   alt: A mind map
-  url: features/./mind-map.png
+  url: features/mind-map.png

-A mind map editor that is capable of auto-organising notes, and export in text format.
+description: A mind map editor that is capable of auto-organising notes, and export in text format.

 <div class="page"/>

 title: Secure, Decentralized Chat

-audiences: office activist family personal android ios desktop
+audiences: office activist family personal
+status: stable
 upstream:
   name: Synapse
   url: https://github.com/matrix-org/synapse
 cover:
   alt: The Riot client
-  url: features/./riot.png
+  url: features/riot.png
+description: Your own secure chat server

 Get access to [Matrix](https://matrix.org/), an open network for secure, decentralized communication.
 Using Matrix, you can host your own chat, that only people you invite have access to, or plug into the federated Matrix ecosystem, that allows you to chat with anyone using Matrix anywhere.